Lawmakers accuse FBI of 'destructive level of animus' following release of IG report

 The release of the report itself was delayed for weeks, as the department and FBI carefully reviewed a draft copy to identify information they want protected from disclosure.

-Fox News' Brooke Singman and Alex Pappas contributed to this report
+Fox News' Brooke Singman, Alex Pappas and Samuel Chamberlain contributed to this report.